akshayranganath/akshayranganath.github.io/_posts/2017-3-21-Migrating-Wordpress-Blogs-to-Github-Pages.md

 ---
 layout: post
 title: Migrating Wordpress Blogs to GitHub Pages
+description: Wordpress.com's free blogs have a number of inherent limitations.
+Moving to Ghithub pages provides ability to overcome these limitations and make the blogs faster and more effective.
+Here's my experience with this process.
 comment: true
 ---
 Over last 3 weeks, I learnt how to create and fix issues on the [github pages](https://pages.github.com/).
 I wanted to share the steps involved in migrating [my wordpress blog](https://akshayrangananth.wordpress.com/) to a github blog post.